wootar/gfps-py/README.md

 # Why?

-I just want wanna see my buds battery on PC
+I just wanna see my buds battery on PC

 # Usage
 `main.py` should ring each bud for 2 seconds